‘Terrified’ South Africa nears lockdown; cases almost 1,000

 In Uganda, police with guns and sticks enforced a new two-week ban on public transport.
 Gunfire rang out in one street in the capital, Kampala, as officers chased people and roughed up suspects accused of defying the president’s orders.

-Elsewhere, Nigeria also banned travel between its states in Africa’s most populous country.
+Elsewhere, Nigeria also said it would ban travel between its states in Africa’s most populous country.
 Kenya reported its first death.
 And Somalia, with one of the world’s most fragile health systems after nearly three decades of conflict, reported its second virus case.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.